-- b.
+- a.
+As a matter of principle, IR observes timely reporting of corporate actions and financial performance in compliance with SEC and PSE rules; - b.
 IR also ensures the quarterly update of the investor relations database relative to details of financial performance necessary for properly communicating the results of operations; - c.
 IR must be updated and have current knowledge of the external environment impacting the Bank's performance, such as the economy, the banking industry, regulations from the SEC/PSE, BSP, BIR and new laws; and - d.
 The Bank, through IR, subscribes to a policy of full disclosure that is uniform, standard and carries with it the rule of fairness and transparency.

-3. Modes of Communication 170
+3. Modes of Communication

-- Disclosures to the SEC/PSE which are posted in the PSE website and the BPI website (www.bpiexpressonline.com); - Emails to analysts of securities houses and fund managers (who requested to be included in the mailing list) on the disclosures and some financial information; - c.
+- Disclosures to the SEC/PSE which are posted in the PSE website and the BPI website (www.bpi.com.ph) - b.
+Emails to analysts of securities houses and fund managers (who requested to be included in the mailing list) on the disclosures and some financial information; - c.
 Analysts' briefings or one-one meetings with analysts, existing and potential investors in the BPI office; - d.
 Non-deal roadshows arranged by securities houses (one-on-one meetings in the office of the investors); - e.
 Attendance to securities houses sponsored conferences in the Philippines and abroad (one-one meetings, small group meetings, workshops); - f.
-Presentation in the annual stockholders' meetings; - g.
-Media briefings or press releases.
+Presentation in the annual stockholders' meetings;